 I have already been sailing and fishing on this trip.
 But today, now that I have seen the area some by water, I wanted to rent something small for a few hours and get out on the water by myself.
 In general, I do not recommend people go out by themselves on boats.
 It is always nice having someone with you, just in case.

-For myself, I had already been on these local waterways with 2 different local captains this week, and I grew up on the water.
+Myself, I had already been on these local waterways with 2 different local captains this week, and I grew up on the water.
 I had a boat I could use to travel in before I had a license to drive.
 I did, however, give the boat renter an idea of my itinerary just in case.

 The water on the interior side of the island is calm compared to the gulf side.
 Still, if the wind picks up, you could be in for a bumpy ride.
 Today the wind and weather were calm and offered little cloud cover or chance of rain at all.

-Note younger boaters born after Jan 1988 are required to have a card saying they have completed boaters safety course.
-For a half a day here, I got a nice center console boat for a few hundred dollars from CWS Captiva.
+Note younger boaters born after Jan 1988 are required to have a card saying they have completed the boaters safety course.
+For half a day here, I got a nice center console boat for a few hundred dollars from CWS Captiva.
 They fill the boat up with ice and fuel, and you just pay for the fuel you use.
 Seems fair enough to me.

-The 19 foot boat was a good size and they have several other larger boats available if you need more room.
+The 19-foot boat was a good size and they have several other larger boats available if you need more room.
 I spent most of my time on the water back home on this size or smaller boats unless I was sailing.
-The sail boats I used to race were 35ft class.
+The sailboats I used to race were 35ft class.

-They also have jet skis available and that can be fun choice though a bit more pricy.
+They also have jet skis available and that can be a fun choice though a bit more pricy.
 I recently rode on a jet ski right past an alligator and it made me choose the boat today.
 I was in no danger, but it did get my attention.